The Bay (web series): Production and broadcast

 Martin executive produces with Wendy Riche and Kristos Andrews, who also stars as Sara's son, Pete Garrett.

-Premiering at Blip.tv on September 15, 2010, the first season included four "chapters" of four episodes each, as well as an eight-episode Summer Special 2011 called Far From The Bay.
+Premiering at Blip.tv on September 15, 2010, the first half of the pre-season entitled "The Beginning" included five episodes released in four parts each, as well as an eight part episode Summer Special 2011 called Far From The Bay.
 In February 2011, Jim Romanovich of Associated Television International announced plans to repackage the series into 30-minute episodes and pitch it to cable networks and key local TV stations.

-Season 2 premiered on October 27, 2011, again comprising 16 episodes in four chapters, as well as an eight-episode Thanksgiving Special called HoliBays, and a five-episode Summer Special 2012 called Darkside of The Bay.
+The second half of "The Beginning" premiered on October 27, 2011, comprising four episodes as four clips each, as well as an eight part Thanksgiving Special called HoliBays, and a five part Summer Special 2012 called Darkside of The Bay.
 In August 2013, Blip.tv was acquired by Maker Studios.

-Season 3 premiered on December 5, 2013.
+Season one premiered on December 5, 2013.
 Maker Studios shut down Blip.tv on August 20, 2015, and redirected it to Maker.tv.

-In September 2015, Martin announced eight new installments for a forthcoming season 4.
-The fourth season premiered on Vimeo on December 1, 2015, with the eighth episode airing on December 22.
+In September 2015, Martin announced eight new installments for a forthcoming season two.
+The second season premiered on Vimeo on December 1, 2015, with the eighth episode airing on December 22.
 Production resumed in May 2016 on the final six episodes of the season.
 The Bay is available for streaming in a limited capacity at thebaytheseries.com.